conda/ceps/cep-????.md

 A virtual package is defined as a package record with three fields: name, version and build string.
 The name MUST start with double underscore.
 The version and build string MUST follow the same semantics as in regular package records.

+In general, the version or build string of a virtual package MAY be overridden by the value of `CONDA_OVERRIDE_{NAME}` environment variable, with `{NAME}` being the uppercased name of the virtual package.
+Many exceptions apply so please observe the details in the section below.

 ### List of virtual packages

 In alphabetical order, every conda client MUST support the following virtual packages: